 Problem Resolution.
 Spending time in the back office does not come easily to lawyers with strong people values.
 The solution is simple: give them as much interaction with people as possible and try to establish a comfortable, friendly ambience in the office.

 Some readers probably are now shaking their heads in bemusement or irritation, wondering what things are coming to.
 They belong to the "that's why they call it work" school of thought, the one that holds that work is by necessity more or less unpleasant and that is why you are paid money (sometimes lots of money) to do it.
 "If these malcontents can't stand the heat, let them get out of the kitchen."
 And increasingly, it seems, lawyers are leaving the "kitchen" of the law, or at least thinking about it.
 Very often the ones who are leaving are the ones who have the most to offer, the ones who in many ways epitomize what the practice of law is supposed to be about.
-Law school admissions continue to be strong, so there will be others to replace them in the short term, but the problem will not go away by itself, and eventually it will be harder to attract and retain good people.
+There will be others to replace them in the short term, but the problem will not go away by itself, and eventually it will be harder to attract and retain good people.
 No well-run business would allow this to happen.
 Will the legal profession?